 Plants of Western New South Wales, by Cunningham, Mulham, Milthorpe & Leigh (published by Inkata Press).

 CONTROL METHODS –

 Non-Chemical Options: Manual control, in the form of pushing plants out of the ground with a tractor blade or the like, is NOT RECOMMENDED unless followed up with a herbicide treatment program or, where possible, ploughing, cropping etc. While clearing gives an immediate impression that the problem has been solved, the same area will soon be infested with regrowth from broken root parts.
 And, dozens of small seedlings will also emerge because the parent plants have been taken out.

 SLASHING is another non-chemical management option.
 There is an immediate result of course – the area looks good and can be accessed again by animals and vehicles – but follow-up has to be continued.
 SLASHING AFTER A FIRE EVENT can produce even better results.

-According to NSW DPI’s excellent booklet “Noxious and Environmental Weed Control Handbook Fifth Edition”, treatments for Mimosa bush include:
+According to NSW DPI’s excellent booklet “Noxious and Environmental Weed Control Handbook Fifth Edition” (and more recent updates) treatments for Mimosa bush include:

 |Chemical options||Rate: Spot/Boom||Comments|

 |Fluroxypry eg Starane Advanced®||1.8 L in 100 L of diesel (= 1 L in 55 L diesel)||Basal bark application – treatment of plants up to 5 cm diameter|